 SMS Implementation Guidance Still Needed

-Almost ten years (Nov 2006) has passed since ICAO issued its first mandate requiring member states to implement formal, structured aviation safety management systems (SMS).
+Over a dozen years (Nov 2006) have passed since ICAO issued its first mandate requiring member states to implement formal, structured aviation safety management systems (SMS).

-By now, I would like to believe there is considerable guidance available for aviation service providers to implement their aviation SMS program.
-However, approximately ten percent of the people I chance upon in my work as a provider of aviation SMS software request guidance on setting up their aviation SMS program.
+By now, I would like to believe there is considerable guidance available for aviation service providers to implement their aviation SMS.
+However, approximately ten percent of the people I encounter in my work as a provider of aviation SMS software request guidance on setting up their aviation SMS.

 - Airline & Airport KPIs 35%;